Introducing PrimeReact v11-alpha 🎉Discover Now

 {stepper.isStepActive('1') && <div {...stepper.getPanelProps({ active: true, activeValue: '1' })}></div>}

-The onValueChange callback receives { value } where value is the new active step key.
+onValueChange receives { value } where value is the new active step key.

 const stepper = useStepper({ linear: true, defaultValue: '1' });

-The hook itself is layout-agnostic.
-For a vertical stepper, use Stepper.Item to group each step header and panel together, with the separator and content nested inside the panel area.
+The hook stays layout-agnostic.
+For a vertical stepper, use getItemProps to wrap each header and panel together so separators can nest inside the panel region.

 <div {...rootProps}>